thedavidmeister/xoroshiro128/README.md

 Dozens of values were generated from https://ideone.com/PuauK5 and fed directly into the expected outputs for the [test suite](https://github.com/thedavidmeister/xoroshiro128/blob/master/test/xoroshiro128/core_test.clj).

+## Converting to doubles in the unit interval

+It is a common requirement to convert our random 64 bit integers into a random decimal number between 0 and 1.
+For example, this is a convenient way to insulate ourselves from `goog.math.Long` in cljs as the output of such a conversion will be a native JS float.

+Unfortunately the naive approach of simply dividing a generated long by the the maximum long [produces a biased, non-uniform distribution](https://lemire.me/blog/2017/02/28/how-many-floating-point-numbers-are-in-the-interval-01/).

+The author of Xoroshiro128+ and Splitmix64 suggests two options for correctly converting from generated 64 bit integers to a 64 bit float between [0, 1).

+Their primary recommendation is available for both clj and cljs as `xoroshiro128.core/long->unit-float`.

+I recommend using this function if you don't have any specific reason to prefer the alternative.

+The alternative recommendation is available for _clj only_ as `xoroshiro128.core/long->unit-float:alt`.

+Referencing the alternative algorithm, the authors state:

+"This technique is extremely fast, but _you will be generating half the values you could actually generate._"

+As far as I'm aware, neither JavaScript nor Google Closure provide a native/fast way to perform the operations required by the alterative algorithm.
+Even if this can be implemented somehow in JS, I'm dubious whether any speed advantage over the standard algorithm would survive the implementation details (e.g. juggling strings internally).
+Without this speed advantage the alternative algorithm is clearly inferior, so in my opinion the implementation effort is simply not justified for JavaScript.

 ## Performance

 All benchmarking code is available under `xoroshiro128.test.performance`.